 - Financial reporting frameworks, such as GAAP and IFRS.

-- Preparation of financial statements, including income statements, balance sheets, and cash flow statements.
+- Prepare financial statements, including income statements, balance sheets, and cash flow statements.

 - Analysis of financial statements to assess profitability, liquidity, and solvency.